YJRenK9/MC-Code-Gallery/README.md

 ![Gallery1](images/Examples/MC_DataTypes_Gallery.png) ![Gallery2](images/Examples/MC_DataTypes_Gallery2.png) ![Gallery3](images/Examples/Overworld_Layers_Gallery.png)

 I'd like to give you a **warning** that this project is pretty lengthy and requires the repetition of creating variables.
 Hence, why this project is divided into 3 parts.
-Not to mention, images will also guide you for this instructions file.

 ## Objectives